KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the key specified for accessing an element in a collection does not match any key in the collection.

-    throw [System.Collections.Generic.KeyNotFoundException]::New("the key specified for accessing an element in a collection does not match any key in the collection.")
+    throw [System.Collections.Generic.KeyNotFoundException]::New('the key specified for accessing an element in a collection does not match any key in the collection.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Collections.Generic.KeyNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Collections.Generic.KeyNotFoundException.aspx)